India: COVID outbreaks among medics threaten to derail health system | DW | 11.01.2022

 "We are actually working at half our strength.
 It's a tough time for us because the total number of staff in quarantine is nearly 250," a senior doctor in New Delhi told DW, requesting anonymity.

-In Mumbai, major hospitals like King Edward Memorial, Lokmanya Tilak Medical Hospital and St. George's Hospital are reporting staff shortages between 5% and 30% as doctors and nurses are infected with the virus.
+In Mumbai, major hospitals like King Edward Memorial, Lokmanya Tilak Medical Hospital and St. George's Hospital are reporting staff shortages between 5% and 30%, with growing number of doctors and nurses infected with the virus.

 The Maharashtra Association of Resident Doctors on Sunday reported that over 300 resident doctors had tested positive for COVID-19 in the state so far.